FirelyTeam/firely-docs/vonk/plugins/plugins_directhttp.rst

-.. _vonk_components_directhttp:
+.. _vonk_plugins_directhttp:

 Returning non-FHIR content from a plugin
 ========================================

 Some plugins may need to return content that is not a FHIR Resource.
 You currently cannot do that through the ``IVonkResponse``.
 But there is another way.
-The component with order 1110 makes the ``IVonkContext`` accessible.
-The component with order 1120 turns the ``IVonkContext.Response`` to the ``HttpContext.Response``.
+The plugin with order 1110 makes the ``IVonkContext`` accessible.
+The plugin with order 1120 turns the ``IVonkContext.Response`` to the ``HttpContext.Response``.
 That means if you pick an order between 1110 and 1120 you can read the ``IVonkContext.Request`` and ``.Arguments``, and write directly to the ``HttpContext.Response``.
 The steps to take are:

 #.
 Configure your plugin with an order between 1110 and 1120
 #.
 Write the ``HttpContext.Response.Body`` directly
 #.
 Set other properties of the ``HttpContext.Response`` (like ``StatusCode``) yourself.

 An example of such a plugin would look like this.
-Note that this is now regular ASP.NET Core Middleware, not a service like in :ref:`vonk_components_plugintemplate`.
+Note that this is now regular ASP.NET Core Middleware, not a service like in :ref:`vonk_plugins_plugintemplate`.

 .. code-block:: csharp